CitrineInformatics/common-gh-actions/README.md

 ### Run Tests (run-tests.yml)

-Runs the repo's tests against every supported Python version.
+Runs the repo's tests against every supported Python version and every supported OS.
 It also kicks off a second run of tests in an environment where the dependency versions are the latest supported, instead of what's in requirements.txt.

 #### inputs